semi10/Survey/README.md

 #### Android app for survey Creation & participation.
 Results exported as excel file.
 It creates Survey.xls file in your Document folder.
 Then for each survey you created it creates new sheet in same xls file.

-When you create survey it ask you to enter your questions.
+When you create new survey it ask you to enter your questions.
+When you hit create it ask you to enter survey name.

 You can create unlimited amount of surveys (sheets in same xls file)